alocay/FuzzyJS/docs/fuzzy-js-docs.md

 If no value is given, defaulted to 1.0

-The convolution matrix used for `luminosity` (with offet 0 and divisor 1) is the following:
+The convolution matrix used for `luminosity` (with offset 0 and divisor 1) is the following:

     [0, 0, 0],
     [0, x, 0],
     [0, 0, 0]

+Where &#39;x&#39; is the luminosity value

 ### Params: